A Voyage to Arcturus: Synopsis

-Maskull awakens to find himself alone in a desert on Tormance; his body has grown a tentacle or magn from his heart, and an organ called a breve.
-A woman, Joiwind, exchanges blood with him; she tells him that Surtur created everything.
+Maskull awakens to find himself alone in a desert on Tormance.
+His body has grown three new organs: a breve, a protuberance on his forehead that enables telepathy; poigns, two lumps on his neck that increase empathy; and a magn, a tentacle from his heart that increases his capacity for love.
+A woman, Joiwind, exchanges blood with him to allow him to survive on Tormance; she tells him that Surtur created everything.
 She worships Surtur.
 Her husband Panawe suggests that Maskull may have stolen something from the Maker of the universe, to ennoble his fellow creatures.
-Maskull travels to the Lusion Plain, where he meets Surtur.
-Surtur asserts the beauty of his world, claims Maskull is there to serve him, and disappears.
+Maskull travels to the Lusion Plain, where he meets a being who claims to be Surtur.
+The being says that Maskull is on Tormance to serve him, and disappears.
 Maskull meets a woman, Oceaxe, from Ifdawn, who has a third arm in place of her magn.
-She is rude, but shows interest in having him as lover, and gives him a red stone to convert his magn into a third arm.
+She speaks scornfully to Maskill, but shows interest in having him as her lover, and gives him a red stone to convert his magn into a third arm.
 Maskull wakes to find his magn transformed into a third arm, which causes lust for what is touched, and his breve changed to an eyelike sorb which allows dominance over the will of others.
 He travels through Ifdawn with Oceaxe; she wants him to kill one of her husbands, Crimtyphon, and take his place.
-Maskull is revolted at the idea, but kills Crimtyphon when he sees him using his will to force a man into becoming a tree.
+Maskull is at first revolted at the idea, but kills Crimtyphon when he sees him using his will to force a man into becoming a tree.
 Tydomin, another wife of Crimtyphon's, uses her will to force Oceaxe to commit suicide by walking off a cliff; she persuades Maskull to come to her home in Disscourn, where she will take possession of his body.
-On the way they find Joiwind's brother Digrung who says he will tell her everything; to prevent this, and encouraged by Tydomin, Maskull absorbs Digrung, leaving his empty body behind.
-At Tydomin's cave, Maskull goes out of his body to become the apparition of the seance where he met Krag.
-He awakens free of her mental power.
+On the way they find Joiwind's brother Digrung who says he will tell Joiwind about Maskull's murder of Crimtyphon; to prevent this, and encouraged by Tydomin, Maskull absorbs Digrung, leaving his empty body behind.
+At Tydomin's cave, Maskull goes out of his body to become an apparition that appeared at the seance where he met Krag.
+He awakens free of Tydomin's mental power.